-- Adjustments in the Financial Statements - Supply chain management
+- Adjustments in the Financial Statements

+- Supply chain management

-• Improved internal performance management processes on the collection and maintenance of source information as portfolio of evidence
+- Improved internal performance management processes on the collection and maintenance of source information as portfolio of evidence

-• Contract management
+- Contract management

 Although it was only the 2nd year of the term of our current Council, they have accomplished much in stabilising the Council-Administrative interface.
-For that, I would like to give thanks and appreciation to them dedication and hard work.
+For that, I would like to give thanks and appreciation to their dedication and hard work.

-I need to thank Department of Local Government, Provincial Treasury and other provincial and National departments who continues to believe in us forgotten that all these efforts are to ensure that we deliver on the promise of "Working Together in Development and Growth."
+I need to thank Department of Local Government, Provincial Treasury and other Provincial and National departments who continue to believe in us.

 A big thank you goes to our hard-working staff component in the various departments that competently supported and assisted the Municipality in achieving these and other milestones.
-It should however not be
+It should however not be forgotten that all these efforts are to ensure that we deliver on the promise of "Working Together in Development and Growth."